tcassar/chemSim/plan/log.md

 That is, however, far later down the line in the project, and not included in my immediate plans for the future.
 Before my Mid-Project Review, I would like to accurately map the relationship between two atoms over time.
 From there, I will see how I think the project should progress.

+---
+# Mid Project Review

+## Final Title of Project
+Modelling the motion of a group of atoms due to the inter-atomic forces experienced between each pair of atoms, in Python.

+## Outline your progress since your initial meeting with your supervisor, including any obstacles you have overcome.

+### Progress since initial review

+Over the summer, I did not progress as much as I would have liked.
+If I were to repeat the HELP Project, I would have tried to do more during the break.
+The main reason for this, I believe, is that I have never attempted a project as large as this in a formal setting before.
+All other large projects that I have worked on have been done at my own pace in my free time, and were nowhere near as rigorously documented as the HELP.
+Hence, I vastly underestimated how much time I would require doing things such as build, each component of my system.
+This was especially true when writing tests - something that I had not had much of a need to do before now.

+Good tests, however, proved incredibly useful, and were the reason I was able to solve unexpected problems that arose with the simulation relatively quickly.
+The most obvious example of this happened soon into development.

+## Problems

+To simulate continuous motion, from fixed force at an instant, I use SUVAT equations (i.e. assume constant acceleration).
+This assumption is good enough for small values (>1 femtosecond) **TEST**.
+To test the motion, I took a function

+---
+# DO THIS BIT
+start at v, s = 0
+a = t + 2
+=> v = 1/t^2 + t2 + 0
+=> s = 1/6t^3 + t^2

+and modelled it against
+calculating acceleration at a time T, and then using v = u+at to derive new velocity, s=ut+1/2at^2 for displacement

+I tested values at t=2^n, n = {0 < n < 10, n is integer}
+intended to do 100 frames of motion per increment of t as to be accurate enough, accidentally did same interval, but over much greater time -> a very large divergence, caught through testing

+---

+Another problem that I encountered was in keeping the simulation accurate.
+Doing so many calculations, very high precision is necessary, as rounding early will cause the calculated result to diverge from the true result quickly.
+Computers store floats, by default, using floating point binary - where a bit is defined to have a decimal point behind it, and everything to the left of the decimal point has the value of 2^-n.
+This means that floats are inherently imprecise, as it would require infinite bits to be able to accurately store a given value.
+  The solution to this was to use a Python built-in module called `decimal`. `decimal.Decimal` objects encode floats accurately to n decimal places, and is the standard solution for programs that require a high level of precision.
+This did mean that the program is slower, and that I had to implement my own accurate trigonometric functions (arctan, cos, sin).
+This was due to an unexpected incompatibility with `numpy` and `decimal`.

+Having addressed this issue, I was able to run an integration test on my two atom, two dimension molecular dynamics sim.
+The motion of the atom was fully tested and working, and the program seemed precise enough to yield accurate results.
+Having run the first integration test, I encountered a very strange problem.
+The log file yielded the two atoms moving in the same direction.
+Upon further inspection, it seemed that the distance between the particles was staying constant, and hence the acceleration between particles was the same in every frame.
+This was quite obviously incorrect.
+The first thing that I thought was that I was missing a multiplier of -1 somewhere, and hence each atom was receiving an equal and identical force, as opposed to an equal and opposite force.
+I adjusted for this, and no change happened.